Rdatatable/data.table/README.md

     ```
     The underlying message is that `.SD` is being slowly optimised internally wherever possible, for speed, without compromising in the nice readable syntax it provides.

-  18. `setDT` gains `keep.rownames = TRUE/FALSE` argument, which works only on `data.frame`s.
+  19. `setDT` gains `keep.rownames = TRUE/FALSE` argument, which works only on `data.frame`s.
 TRUE retains the data.frame's row names as a new column named `rn`.

-  19. `rbindlist` gains `use.names` and `fill` arguments and is now implemented **entirely in C**.
-Closes [#345](https://github.com/Rdatatable/data.table/issues/345):
-      * `use.names` by default is FALSE for backwards compatibility (does **not** bind by names by default)
-      * `rbind(...)` now just calls `rbindlist()` internally, except that `use.names` is TRUE by default, for compatibility with base (and backwards compatibility).
-      * `fill=FALSE` by default.
-If `fill=TRUE`, `use.names` has to be TRUE.
-      * When use.names=TRUE, at least one item of the input list has to have non-null column names.
-      * When fill=TRUE, all items of the input list has to have non-null column names.
-      * Duplicate columns are bound in the order of occurrence, like base.
-      * Attributes that might exist in individual items would be lost in the bound result.
-      * Columns are coerced to the highest SEXPTYPE when they are different, if possible.
-      * And incredibly fast ;).
-      * Documentation updated in much detail.
-Closes [#333](https://github.com/Rdatatable/data.table/issues/333).

   20. The output of `tables()` now includes `NCOL`.
 Thanks to @dnlbrky for the suggestion.